juji-io/datalevin/datascript-bench/README.md

 #### qpred1

-This is query with a predicate that limits the values of an attribute to about half of the value range, returning about 10K tuples.
+This is a query with a predicate that limits the values of an attribute to about half of the value range, returning about 10K tuples.

 ```Clojure